Skip to main content

 • Leverage asynchronous communication: Give the group the space to think through and submit ideas before the meeting starts.

-• Collect ideas quicker: Crowdsource the ideas at scale, leaving more time for the decision-making and discussion.
+• Collect and organize ideas quicker: Crowdsource and organize the ideas at scale, leaving more time for the decision-making and discussion.

 • Identify the best ideas: Voting on the top ideas allows you to identify the best best ones quickly and democratically.